Aslıhan Koruyan Sabancı: Education and early career

-She joined Sedes Holding in 2002 as a founding shareholder and currently serves as a Vice Chairman of the Board of Directors.
+She joined Sedes Holding in 2002 as a founding shareholder and currently serves as a Vice Chairman of the board of directors.

-Aslihan also holds Master certificates in the Essentials of Hospitality Management, Foodservice Management, Hospitality Marketing and a Certificate in Plant Based Nutrition from Cornell University, New York, USA.
+Aslihan also holds Master certificates in the Essentials of Hospitality Management, Foodservice Management, Hospitality Marketing and a Certificate in Plant Based Nutrition from Cornell University, New York, US.

 Publications

 Following her diagnosis with food sensitivity, she began to adapt the traditional Turkish recipes passed down from her grandmother and mother, as well as the international recipes that she learned in her studies, to fit within a gluten-free diet.
 In 2011, Aslihan published the first book of healthy, all natural gluten-free recipes in Turkey, titled Gluten Free Mediterranean Gourmet Cuisine.